Best antivirus with VPN bundles for 2025

 What antivirus works best with NordVPN?

 All antivirus tools work well with NordVPN or any other reputable VPN.
-But my favorite antivirus program overall is Bitdefender.
+But my favorite antivirus program overall is TotalAV.
 However, I don’t recommend using NordVPN alongside the VPN included with your antivirus program, as it can cause errors.

 Does a VPN protect against viruses?

 No, a VPN can’t effectively protect you from viruses.
-It works by encrypting your data and masking your IP address, so your data and your identity remain safe from online hackers, ISPs, and other third parties.
+It works by encrypting your data and masking your IP address so your data and identity remain safe from online hackers, ISPs, and other third parties.
 But this won't keep your device safe from malware most of the time, so you will still need to use an antivirus program.

 Is a VPN better than an antivirus?